zTrap/compose-color-preview-plugin/README.md

   <summary>Hex in color picker have wrong pattern.
 Can you fix it?</summary>
   <br/>
   Yes, but it requires a complete rewrite of the color picker popup which is not what I want to do.
-  A request for this feature has been <a href="https://youtrack.jetbrains.com/issue/IJPL-148574/Provide-the-ability-to-configure-the-hex-pattern-for-the-color-picker-in-gutter">submitted</a> to JetBrains, and we need to wait for a reaction
+  The request for this feature has been <a href="https://youtrack.jetbrains.com/issue/IJPL-148574/Provide-the-ability-to-configure-the-hex-pattern-for-the-color-picker-in-gutter">submitted</a> to JetBrains, and we need to wait for a reaction
 </details>

 ## Contribution